Flora, Fauna, and Merryweather: Other appearances

+Film

-The three good fairies also appear in Disney Princess Enchanted Tales: Follow Your Dreams during the "Keys to the Kingdom" segment.
+The fairies appear in Disney Princess Enchanted Tales: Follow Your Dreams during the "Keys to the Kingdom" segment.
 As King Stefan, Queen Leah, King Hubert and Prince Phillip leave the kingdom for a Royal Conference; Aurora is left in charge of the kingdom, with the castle majordomo, Lord Duke, as her assistant.
-The fairies offer to help her, but Aurora declines; however, Aurora later asks the three good fairies to deliver King Hubert his speech which he has forgotten at the castle.
+The fairies offer to help her, but Aurora declines; however, Aurora later asks the fairies to deliver Hubert his speech which he has forgotten at the castle.
 Before leaving with Flora and Fauna, Merryweather still is worried about Aurora and she gives her wand to the princess in case she needs any assistance and warns her to be very careful with it.
 The fairies manage to deliver the speech in time, and are about to return when Merryweather reveals she had lent her wand to Aurora when she was not supposed to do so.
-The fairies appear at the end of the segment and take part of the welcome-back meal by Aurora, along with Prince Phillip, King Stefan, Queen Leah, King Hubert, and Lord Duke.
+The fairies appear at the end of the segment and take part of the welcome-back meal by Aurora, along with Phillip, Stefan, Leah, Hubert, and Lord Duke.

 They were also among the Disney characters to appear at the end of The Lion King 1½.
 They are in the last shown crowd before Timon and Pumbaa start the movie again sitting between Terk (from Tarzan) and Br'er Bear (from Song of the South).

+Television

+The three fairies had appeared as guests in the television series House of Mouse.

+As of 2013, Flora, Fauna and Merryweather appear as regular characters in the animated series Sofia the First which their guardian was guest in one episode.

+In the series The Wonderful World of Mickey Mouse, the fairies make an appearance in the episode "Disappearing Act", where they appear to advise Mickey along with other magical characters.

+Video games

-The three good fairies also play a role in the Kingdom Hearts series of video games.
-They first appear in Kingdom Hearts II at Yen Sid's tower, giving Sora his new outfit after he wakes from his year-long sleep, as well as the Star Seeker Keyblade and the ability to use Drive, and later witnessing Maleficent's return to power.
-At first, they all argue over what color Sora's new outfit should be, until agreeing to zap it all at the same time.
-The end result is a black outfit with colorful highlights all over.
-In Kingdom Hearts Birth by Sleep, the fairies appear in their homeworld, the "Enchanted Dominion", talking with Ventus about Aurora and Phillip and later assisting him in his battle against Maleficent.
-They also appear at the end of Aqua and Phillip's battle against Maleficent in her dragon form, again blessing Phillip's sword as he throws it into Maleficent's heart; however, the attack does not kill her and just defeats her.
-During the credits, while Aurora and Phillip are dancing, Flora and Merryweather continue their old argument over what color Aurora's dress should be.
-They do not make a physical appearance in Kingdom Hearts III, but are mentioned by Yen Sid as the creators of the cast's new clothes.
+The three good fairies appear as supporting characters in the Kingdom Hearts series of video games.
+They first appear in Kingdom Hearts II at Yen Sid's tower, giving Sora his new outfit after he wakes from his year-long sleep, as well as the Star Seeker Keyblade and the ability to use Drive, and later witness Maleficent's return to power.
+At first, they all argue over what color Sora's new outfit should be, until agreeing to zap it all at the same time, creating a black outfit with colorful highlights all over.
+In Kingdom Hearts Birth by Sleep, the fairies appear in their homeworld Enchanted Dominion, talking with Ventus about Aurora and Phillip and later assisting him in his battle against Maleficent.
+They also appear at the end of Aqua and Phillip's battle against Maleficent in her dragon form, again blessing Phillip's sword as he throws it into Maleficent's heart.
+Unlike the original film, the attack does not kill Maleficent.

+The three appear as playable characters in the video game Disney Magic Kingdoms, having a supporting role during the game's main storyline.